bleszerd/Dotpad/README.md

 <br>

-_\* Only in portuguese for now, versions in other languages should arrive soon_
+_\* Only in portuguese/english for now, versions in other languages should arrive soon_